daviddrtil/TransitConnex/README.md

     - **Cached Schedules:** Preprocessed trip data for quick lookups.

 ### 3. **CQRS Principle**
 - **Commands:** SQL Server is used for data creation, updates, and deletion.
-All updates are synchronized to NoSQL database.
+Data consistency is maintained by synchronizing updates across MongoDB collections that cache structured data.
-- **Queries:** MongoDB is used for efficient, read-intensive operations like real-time vehicle status, search history retrieval and finding scheduled routes.
+- **Queries:** MongoDB is used for efficient, read-intensive operations like real-time vehicle tracking, user search history retrieval, and finding scheduled routes.
+Some collections in MongoDB act as a **precomputed cache**, merging data from multiple SQL tables (e.g., **Stop**, **Route**, **ScheduledRoute**).
+These collections are recalculated and synchronized when changes occur in the SQL database.

 This architecture combines scalability with robust transactional reliability, ensuring efficient data handling even under heavy loads.